spectrocloud/librarium/content/docs/04.5-devx/09-manage-dev-engine/10-install-palette-cli.md

   # Next Steps

 Start exploring the Palette CLI by using the `--help` command with the various commands.
-The Palette CLI will continue to receive more functionality in the future, so keep it updated.
+The Palette CLI will continue to receive more functionality in the future, so you will want to keep it updated by downloading the newest version and replacing the current binary.